-Ridley Scott isn't exactly a director I associate with humour.
-The most memorable moments of levity in his past work is probably courtesy of Oliver Reed in Gladiator, who played a character with a certain kind of charisma and got all the driest dialogue bites.
+Ridley Scott isn't a director many associate with humour.
+The most memorable levity in his past work is probably courtesy of Oliver Reed in Gladiator, who had a certain kind of charisma and got all the driest dialogue.
 Many of Scott's films have a cold and distant feeling where characters lack humanity, and it's not just those with androids in the cast.
-So it's an interesting change of pace when this story about a mission to Mars gone wrong as plenty of humour.
-It's full of sarcasm and is sprinkled with little moments that allow for a joke or a pithy remark.
-Its also got a licensed soundtrack coupled with the work of Harry-Gregson Williams that means ABBA and other 70s tunes are used, which adds to this atmosphere.
-But this is a story about facing possible death alone on a desolate planet, stranded with a small chance of survival.
-Like the makeshift equipment employed by Matt Damon's astronaut, there are a few structural weaknesses to be found.
+So, it's an interesting change of pace when this story about a mission to Mars gone wrong includes plenty of humour.
+It's full of sarcasm and is sprinkled with moments that allow for a joke or a pithy remark.
+Its also got a licensed soundtrack coupled with the work of Harry-Gregson Williams which adds to this atmosphere.
+But... this is a story about facing death alone on a desolate planet with a small chance of survival.
+Like the equipment employed by Matt Damon's astronaut there are a few structural weaknesses to be found.

-After an accident during a dust storm, the crew of the Ares III have to evacuate their research station and return to the ship, leaving botanist Mark Watney behind when an equipment disruption shows his life signs as negative.
+After an accident the crew of the Ares III abandon their research station and return to the ship, leaving botanist Mark Watney behind.
 Stranded with long periods of time before anyone realises he survived, and longer until supplies or a rescue can be sent, he must use his scientific knowledge to find ways to stay alive.
-The clock is ticking as the rations left by the team dwindle and ways of generating power and creating a supply of oxygen must be found.
+The clock is ticking as the rations left by the team dwindle and ways of generating power and creating a oxygen must be found.
 This stuff is the core of the plot, it's what gets your attention.
-Watney breaks up the tension by playing disco music and making video recordings of his efforts with a sense of humour, but this is a survival story.
+Watney breaks up the tension by playing music and making video recordings of his efforts with a sense of humour, but this is a survival story.
 It would be foolish to think this was going to be an existential nightmare like Moon but there's enough drama here despite the optimistic tone draining some of the tension.
-You can early on that it's not that kind of movie.

 The movie looks great, though at times the Martian landscape feels a little too much like an Earth desert with a few filters added to add yellows and reds.
-Perhaps it's just my recollection of photos taken by real life probes but the planet always looked a lot more barren and desolate.
-There are good visual effects and plenty of intricate costumes and zero gravity moments.
-I might have preferred a more grounded look to the space suits being used which look kind of expensive for something used by a public agency, but it's still visually interesting.
-A lot of time is given solving problems like setting up communications equipment, building vehicle batteries that last more than a few hours, and increasing food supplies.
-This lone struggle against a hostile atmosphere is what works best here.
+Perhaps photos taken by real life probes make the planet look a lot more barren and desolate.
+There are good visual effects, intricate costumes, and some great zero gravity moments.
+Perhaps the space suits being used look too expensive for something used by a public agency, but it's still visually interesting.
+A lot of time is given solving problems like setting up communications, building vehicle batteries that last more than a few hours, and increasing food supplies.
+The lone struggle against a hostile atmosphere is what works best here.

-The problem is the other side of the coin, and the storyline happening back at NASA.
-It's a big distraction from a narrative perspective, but on top of that it has a lot of extra characters played by noticeably large ensemble which includes Kristen Wiig, Sean Bean and Jeff Daniels, among many others.
-Sure we need to see how they communicate with Mars and hatch plans to send food, but there are so many boardroom meetings about PR and budgets that should have been cut.
+The problem is the rest of the film and the a the B-plot happening back at NASA.
+It's a big distraction from a narrative perspective, but on top of that it has a lot of characters played by a large ensemble which includes Kristen Wiig, Sean Bean and Jeff Daniels, among many others.
+Sure, we need to see how they communicate with Mars and hatch a rescue plan, but there are so many boardroom meetings about PR and budgets that should have been cut.
 This is all before the focus moves back the Ares crew and their journey.
-The film feels way too long, and I just wanted a 100 minute story about Watney's potato crops.
+The film feels way too long and should have been a 100 minute story about Watney's potato crops.
 You get plenty of that, but momentum is lost whenever they cut back to the people who have the luxury of using water to wash with.
 It's fun, it's often dramatic, but overall there's a lot of excess that needs trimming.

 3/5